by-jp/www.byjp.me/content/now/index.md

 {{< openlibrary "9781782394464" >}}

-I'm currently reading [Ajax Penumbra 1969](https://openlibrary.org/works/OL21518724W/Ajax_Penumbra_1969?edition=key:/books/OL29181691M), the prequel to a book [I adored reading](/posts/reviews/books/robin-sloan/mr-penumbras-24-hour-bookstore.md) back in 2013 (I'm really enoying strecthing out reading this ultra-short prequel too!)
+I just finished reading [Ajax Penumbra 1969](https://openlibrary.org/works/OL21518724W/Ajax_Penumbra_1969?edition=key:/books/OL29181691M), the prequel to a book [I adored reading](/posts/reviews/books/robin-sloan/mr-penumbras-24-hour-bookstore.md) back in 2013 — I properly stretched out the reading of it, but it was gone too fast!
+I'm really considering re-reading that original book, as Robin Sloan had me chuckling and giddily page-turning right through this one again!

 I'm also struggling a little to stay interested in the audiobook version of [The Dark Forest](https://openlibrary.org/books/OL39524585M/Dark_Forest) by Cixin Liu (the sequel to [The Three Body Problem](https://openlibrary.org/works/OL17267881W/%E4%B8%89%E4%BD%93)), but perhaps some weekend walks will get me back into it.